 So when Vasya saves the girls, it’s not because she’s some fabled fighter, but because of her more subtle (and no less valuable) skill in listening to spirits.
 She asks for help and keeps an open mind as to where it might be hidden.
 She’s gutsy, and her strengths are well balanced.
 Many puzzles are solved with cleverness or persistence, which makes her as relatable as a heroine in a fantasy novel can be.

 Without crossing into spoilers, the showdown that closes this novel is lightyears more interesting than that in Book 1.
 While I could tell who the villain was fairly early, I couldn’t work out their motive.
 The fight is more personal, and the stakes are higher and better defined.
 There are no Twilight moments!
-(Or, if there are, I was too entertained to notice.
-It was around 3 a.m.—there’s a certain point at which this book is impossible to put down.)
+(If there are, I was too entertained to notice.)

 Overall: 4.5 (out of 5.0) A much improved storyline and all the magic of Book 1 (and then some).
 I’m still not convinced by the romantic subplot, even if the players can no longer be likened to Bella and Edward.
 I’m feeling some optimism towards Book 3, only half the books I’ve read by Arden have had a decent ending. . .